 How to Edit and Record a Podcast in GarageBand

 Podcasting can be an expensive hobby, so naturally we’re always looking to cut unnecessary costs.
-We’re always getting asked for recommendations of free options for both editing and recording, so in this article we’re going to evaluate GarageBand for podcasters, which is a free tool that many podcasters use for recording and editing, so you can decide if it’s the right tool for you.
+We often get asked for recommendations of free options for both editing and recording, in this article we evaluate GarageBand for podcasters, which is a popular free tool, helping you to decide if it’s the right tool for you.

 What is GarageBand?